Nivekkb/SELF/SELF_DOCS/private/legal/EULA.md

 **Last Updated: December 22, 2025**

-This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and SoulsynqAI ("Licensor" or "we") for the use of the SELF Engine technology ("Software").
+This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and SerenixAI ("Licensor" or "we") for the use of the SELF Engine technology ("Software").

 ## 1. GRANT OF LICENSE